Knock open your door. Keyless entry is just a knock away! Click the picture of the hand above

 This animation shows the interaction between the Knock Lock and the user.
 The "combination" for this illustration is "5 - 2 - 4" where the hand knocks five times then two and finally four.
 This illustrates a 3-DIGIT code.
 The code is USER SETTABLE and can be set from a 1-DIGIT code to a SIX-DIGIT code.
 Each DIGIT can be from 1 KNOCK to 63 KNOCKS!

-The KnockLock is a device that is simple to use and capable of "sensing" a special and unique pattern of knocks.
+The KnockLock is a secret knock detecting door device that is simple to use and capable of "sensing" a special and unique pattern of knocks.
 Actually a more appropriate name might be the KnockUnlock

 since you use it to unlock.

-The knocklock easily interfaces to "unlocking" devices such as Door-Strikes, Door actuators or the ultimate secret Electric Garage Door
+The knocklock easily interfaces to "unlocking" devices such as Electric door strikes, Door actuators, alarm disable, hidden switch applications, covert entry or the ultimate secret Electric Garage Door

 allowing you to unlock or open the door simply by knocking a "special" way.